Baltimore: Culture

 Emerson Bromo-Seltzer Tower, built in 1911, includes 15 stories that have been transformed into studio spaces for visual and literary artists.

 Baltimore has historically been a working-class port town, sometimes dubbed a "city of neighborhoods".
 It comprises 72 designated historic districts traditionally occupied by distinct ethnic groups.
 Most notable today are three downtown areas along the port: the Inner Harbor, frequented by tourists because of its hotels, shops, and museums; Fells Point, once a favorite entertainment spot for sailors but now refurbished and gentrified (and featured in the movie Sleepless in Seattle); and Little Italy which is located between the other two and is where Baltimore's Italian-American community is based.

 Further inland, Mount Vernon is the traditional center of cultural and artistic life of the city.
 It is home to a distinctive Washington Monument, set atop a hill in a 19th-century urban square, that predates the monument in Washington, D.C. by several decades.
 Baltimore has a significant German American population, and was the second-largest port of immigration to the United States behind Ellis Island in New York and New Jersey.

-Between 1820 and 1989, almost 2 million German, Polish, English, Irish, Russian, Lithuanian, French, Ukrainian, Czech, Greek and Italian migrants came to Baltimore, mostly between 1861 and 1930.
-By 1913, when Baltimore was averaging forty thousand immigrants per year, World War I closed off the flow of immigrants.
-By 1970, Baltimore's heyday as an immigration center was a distant memory.
-There was a Chinatown dating back to at least the 1880s, which consisted of 400 Chinese residents.
-A local Chinese-American association remains based there, with one Chinese restaurant as of 2009.
+Between 1820 and 1989, almost 2 million migrants—among them German, Polish, English, Irish, Russian, Lithuanian, Greek and Italian—came to Baltimore, mostly between 1861 and 1930.
+By 1913 the city was averaging forty thousand immigrants per year, until World War I closed off the flow.
+A Chinatown dating to at least the 1880s once held some 400 Chinese residents; a local Chinese-American association remains based there.